DC Universe (franchise): Chapter One: Gods and Monsters

 When Gunn and Safran unveiled the first projects from their DCU slate, they said a second season of Peacemaker was delayed while Gunn was busy writing Superman.
 In February 2023, Gunn confirmed that Peacemaker was not canceled, clarifying in October that the second season would be set in the DCU continuity, and said in December that the season would be part of the Chapter One slate.
 In December 2024, Gunn explained that despite revealing some titles as part of Chapter One, namely the film The Brave and the Bold and the series Waller and Booster Gold, he would not greenlight a project for production until he was happy with its script and it was "where I want them to be".
 Shortly after, DC Studios greenlit Mike Flanagan's screenplay for Clayface, giving it a release date of September 11, 2026.
 Gunn explained that a Clayface project had not been planned, but he had been impressed by Flanagan's take on the character after submitting multiple drafts of the script; he decided to greenlight the project and find a way to incorporate it into the larger DCU plans.
-The Brave and the Bold director Andy Muschietti said development on that film had been postponed at that time in part because DC Studios wanted to ensure it did not conflict with Reeves's The Batman: Part II (2027).
+The Brave and the Bold director Andy Muschietti said development on that film had been postponed at that time in part because DC Studios wanted to ensure it did not conflict with Reeves's The Batman: Part II (2028).
 Gunn added in June 2025 that the quality of the Supergirl and Lanterns scripts led to their early greenlights, but said that another greenlit film, Sgt.
 Rock, had been put on hold by then after they determined that its script was not ready at that point.
+In February 2025, Gunn and Safran stated that they were flexible with the DCU's content output but aimed to release three films—two live-action and one animated—per year, alongside two live-action and two animated series.
+They had an approximate six-year plan that included a crossover project similar to the MCU's Avengers films, and eventually planned to make a new Justice League film, but described each character and project as individual "chapters of an overall story".
+DC Studios was reportedly "fast-tracking" a new Wonder Woman film by July 2025, to be part of the Chapter One slate.

+"We have to treat every project as if we're lucky.
+We don't have the mandate to have a certain amount of movies and TV shows every year.
+So we're going to put out everything that we think is of the highest quality.
+We're obviously going to do some good things and some not-so-good things, but hopefully on average everything will be as high-quality as possible.
+Nothing goes before there's a screenplay that I personally am happy with."